SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Second Floor of the SF Asian Art Museum

-The next, and final, area is dedicated to art from Japan.
-Here you will see pieces depicting early Japanese life as well as porcelain, prints and tea related art.
+The next and final area is dedicated to art from Japan.
+Here you will see pieces depicting early Japanese life and porcelain, prints, and tea related art.

 Once you complete this exhibit, head out the doors and take the escalator back to the first floor.

 Fun Fact: Which exhibit houses the oldest works of art?
-The China exhibit showcases pieces that are from around 221 BC.
+The China exhibit showcases pieces from around 221 BC.

 When is the Best Time to Visit?